bradleyeckert/chad/verilog/doc/spif.md

 `chad` processor produced these synthesis results for small FPGAs.
 Note that Fmax varies with synthesis tool settings.
 These were with out-of-the-box defaults.
 Consider them approximations.
+Also, the numbers don't keep up with feature creep.

 | FPGA part#      | Vendor  | 16-bit | 18-bit | 24-bit | 32-bit | Fmax|
 |-----------------|:-------:|-------:|-------:|-------:|-------:|----:|